Whether you qualify for student finance depends on:

 You’ve studied before

-Generally, you’ll only get student finance if you’re doing your first higher education qualification.
-This is true even if your previous course was self-funded.
+You’ll usually get student finance only if you’re doing your first higher education qualification - even if your previous course was self-funded.

 However, you may still get limited funding if, for example: